WHAT ARE SCHOOL HOURS?

 PRO-TIP: Have your student begin to check his or her grades regularly.
 The app is a fantastic and easy way to keep up with low grades, missing assignments, etc. Parents should review the grades regularly too, of course.

 PRO-TIP: If your student misses something or needs help, encourage him or her to ask the teacher first, instead of contacting the teacher yourself.
 Teachers are more than willing to communicate with parents about their student’s academic progress, but a child who learns to take charge of his or her own academic progress is learning to be successful later in school!
 That can even include contacting a classmate about a homework assignment.

 Is there a school calendar?

 Students receive a monthly school calendar.
-Most months Mr. Castagnoli also sends out the monthly calendar with his e-blasts.
-Call the front office if you are not receiving these.
+That calendar is also available on the school website.
 In addition, the PTO website has a calendar that includes dates for PTO events and many school-related events.
 Check out the many ways to keep informed at FBMS.

 PRO-TIP: The PTO Facebook page and class groups are a great way to find out about last-minute calendar changes.
 With so much going on, those do occur.

 We love our volunteers!
 There are numerous ways to help out with the PTO--from home or at school, regularly or occasionally, a little or a lot.
 Keep an eye out for volunteer signups on the PTO website and Facebook page and groups.
 And come to the general meetings--it’s a great way to learn what is going on and how to help out.